Tools & More

 What is Tools & More?

-This page provides an overview of the various tools, systems, and further links that can help users of OpenTransportData.swiss.
+This page provides an overview of the various tools, systems and links that can help users of OpenTransportData.swiss.

 Who is behind it?

-The tools, systems and links presented here were developed either by our Customer Information + System Tasks team (SKI+), our partners or externals.
+The tools, systems, and links presented here were either developed by our team System tasks Customer information + (SKI+), our partners, or externals.

-Why does the open data platform offer this?
+Why does the Open data platform to these tools?

-Many of the tools help to monitor and use the data and interfaces on OpenTransportData.swiss better.
+Many of the tools help to better monitor and use the data and interfaces on OpenTransportData.swiss.

 Functional Description